Most of the Photos on this page with grateful thanks to Anna Rose Heaton Photography.

 Getting married at St Chad’s – the process

 At St Chad’s, people are married according to the rites and traditions of the Church of England.
-It is a legal requirement to have the Banns of Marriage read out on the first three Sundays of the month before the wedding.
-Couples are encouraged to attend these services and to hear their Banns being read out, particularly for the “last time of asking”.
-It is an excellent way of preparing for your wedding day – to be aware of a parish family who will be praying for you on the day itself and who are there to offer support as you take this exciting step together, also if you have children already or are hoping to raise a family in the years ahead.
+It is a legal requirement to have the Banns of Marriage read out in the church services.
+This normally happens on the first three Sundays of the month, two months before the wedding.
+Couples are encouraged to attend these services and to hear their Banns being read out.
+It is an excellent way of preparing for your wedding day – to be aware of a parish family who will be praying for you on the day itself and who are there to offer support as you take this exciting step together.

 We will do all we can to accommodate your flower requirements, however you will need to supply your own arrangers.
 Our own flower arrangers do need to know what your plans are in order to make the necessary adjustments for our regular Sunday flowers.
 Please could you ensure that you contact the parish office about your flower arrangements.

 We can also provide you with the ideal space for your wedding reception.
-Our Parish Centre is a popular reception venue because of its large hall (which can be dressed up beautifully to your own design) and comfortably seats up to 200 people).
+Our Parish Centre is a popular reception venue because of its large hall (which can be dressed up beautifully to your own design) and comfortably seats up to 200 people.
 The hall has a wooden sprung floor for dancing and a stage area for a band.
-We have just invested in new chairs which can be decorated for a sit down wedding banquet, and plenty of sturdy trestle tables available for use as part of the hire charge.
+Chairs can be decorated for a sit down wedding banquet, and plenty of sturdy trestle tables are available for use as part of the hire charge.